OreOliciouZ/MotD.md/MissingStars.md

 https://www.paypal.com/donate/?hosted_button_id=FVN2XNE3GQ49C

-Monthly cost for the server
+you can check the monthly cost for the server on our discord #donation channel

 ## PvE/NPC Behaviors